dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-11-21-Human-Is-Rotating-Or-Travelling.md

 header:
      teaser: /assets/images/wiapost/5063-Human-Is-Rotating-Or-Travelling.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Human Is Rotating Or Travelling](/assets/images/wiapost/5063-Human-Is-Rotating-Or-Travelling.jpg)

-## Human Is Rotating Or Travelling
+# Human Is Rotating Or Travelling

 When stars and planets walk in the space
 we call they are rotating around something else like earth or sun or galaxy.